pippi-chen/Clinical-Trial-Analysis/README.md

 # Clinical-Trial-Analysis

-Welcome to my researches in Clinical Trials! \
+Here is the analyses related to the clinical data.
+All of codes are written in RMarkdown.
+For each analysis, I used programming language R and SAS to process the analysis as well as do the data visualization.

-For each report, I will use programming language R and SAS to process the analysis, and all of codes are written in RMarkdown.
+The topics of the clinical analysis include: Leprosy & Osteoporosis, Postoperative pain & CRD, and Rheumatoid arthritis & Cervical dystonia.